ttelang/tinyurl/README.md

 - **Database (RDS):** Stores all persistent data, including URL mappings and user information.
 - **Monitoring System (Prometheus):** Monitors the health and performance of the entire system.

-How would you handle the data storage for this many URLs and requests?
-We would need a highly scalable database.
-A NoSQL database like Cassandra, known for its high write throughput, would be suitable here.
-We also need to consider data partitioning and replication for high availability and fast read/write access.

-Considering the massive scale, how would you ensure low latency and high availability of the system?
-Caching frequently accessed URLs at the edge using a service like Redis can significantly reduce latency.
-For high availability, we should deploy our service across multiple data centers and use load balancing to distribute traffic.

-Let's touch on analytics and monitoring.
-How would you implement these in your design?
-For analytics, we can log each URL access with its metadata, like timestamp and user info, and process these logs asynchronously to generate insights.
-For monitoring, we’d use a combination of system metrics and application-level metrics to monitor the health and performance of our service.

-how would you approach security and authorization for creating short links?
-We should implement API keys for users to authenticate requests.
-Rate limiting is also crucial to prevent abuse.
-For sensitive URLs, we can add an option for users to create private links, which are only accessible to users with the right permissions.

 ### Telemetry
 Some statistics worth tracking:
 - country of the visitor,